meteor-digital/github-actions/actions/deploy-to-host/README.md

 ## Failure Recovery

-On deployment failure, the action automatically (following LensOnline pattern):
+On deployment failure, the action automatically:

 1. Disables maintenance mode using console commands
 2. Clears cache for Shopware/Symfony projects
-3. Does NOT rollback symlink (following LensOnline approach)
+3. Does NOT rollback symlink (following proven approach)
 4. Reports failure status

-**Note**: Unlike some deployment systems, this action follows the LensOnline pattern of not rolling back the symlink on failure, as migrations may have already been applied.
+**Note**: Unlike some deployment systems, this action follows the proven pattern of not rolling back the symlink on failure, as migrations may have already been applied.

 ## Examples